By Paula Parker

 Opening hours are from 8.00 - 19.30.

-Whilst there is no designated viewpoint at Kata Noi there are several restaurants and bars located high on the hill overlooking Kata Noi.
+There is no designated viewpoint at Kata Noi, however there are several restaurants and bars located high on the hill overlooking Kata Noi.

 These restaurants and bars are an excellent spot to sit back, relax and enjoy the views.